-Unix is a open source multi-tasking operating system which was developed in 1969 by a group of AT&T employees at Bell Labs.
-I am not going to discuss whole history of Unix here and make this post boring.
+Unix is an open source multi-tasking operating system which was developed in 1969 by a group of AT&T employees at Bell Labs.
+I am not going to discuss the whole history of Unix here and make this post boring.
 I am very big fan of open source operating system Linux, which is evolved from Unix and its first kernel was developed by Linus Torvalds.
-Today Linux operating system are widely used in home desktop, laptops, web-hosting server’s and even in super computers.
+Today Linux operating system is widely used in home desktop, laptops, web-hosting server’s and even in supercomputers.

 Today latest mobile revolution operating system, Android also run on Linux kernel.
 Today, I am gonna discuss about some basic Linux command, which I use every day and are very helpful if you are Linux administrator.